Hildebrand Law, P.C. mobile logo

 The Bankruptcy Court agreed with the trustee’s objection to husband and wife’s claim of exemption based on the 75% wage exemption.
 Regarding the child support exemption, the Court was unable to determine whether it applied.
 There was no evidence as to who paid the money or whether it was under a court support order.
 The Court scheduled a hearing to take evidence on that question.

 If you have questions about child support in bank account exempt from creditors in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child support and family law attorneys have over 100 years of combined experience successfully representing clients in child support and family law cases.
+Our Arizona child support and family law attorneys have decades of combined experience successfully representing clients in child support and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.